kuzmicz/notification-publisher/README.md

 ```
 userId - user ID returned during user creation
 message - message you want to send
-subject - subject of the message (optional for email channel)
+subject - subject of the message (optional for the SMS channel)
 channels - array of channels you want to send notification to (email, sms)
 ```
 #### Notification by email